Last Updated on February 26, 2021 by Nina Ahmedow

 If there’s one thing I think everyone should start doing to live a more sustainable lifestyle it’s swapping regular plastic toothbrushes for bamboo ones.
 These bamboo toothbrushes can be composted after removing the bristles.
 They come in a set of four with different markings making them perfect for a family of four.

 Along with brushing your teeth at least twice a day everyone should floss.
 Regular floss comes in single-use plastic, but this biodegradable floss made of corn is stored in a tiny glass bottle you can refill.
 So you could perhaps gift someone the bottle and floss along with the 4-pack refill.
 The best part is that it’s vegan which isn’t the case with many other sustainable flosses.
+I think it would fit well in a little vegan gift box for a loved one.

 If you’re looking for a sustainable gift idea for someone who wears make-up then these reusable cotton pads that come with their own laundry bag and travel bag might be it.
 They’re a sustainable way to remove make-up or cleanse the face.
 They simply go in the washing machine after each use and can then be used again.
 Why would anyone not want them?